Frequently Asked Questions

 The Public Works Department may need to push snow onto the boulevard, which is the right of way.

 The City of Eagle Lake does not have a compost site.
-Grass clippings, leaves, prunings, weeds, sod strippings, limbs, branches, logs and vines may be taken to the SMC Compost Facility.
+Grass clippings, leaves, prunings, weeds, sod strippings, limbs, branches, logs and vines may be taken to the MN Paving & Material Compost Site.
 There is a per-bag or per-load fee for the service.
 For current fees please call SMC at 507-388-3122.
-The SMC Compost Site is located at 57032 231st Lane (off of 3rd Avenue) in Mankato.
+The SMC Compost Site is located at 57032 231st Lane in Mankato (231st Lane is one mile north of Highway 14 and the Third Avenue intersection).

 Load yard waste into reusable containers (be sure open loads are secured and contained)